Arronk/My-Coding-Journey/log.md

 complete to finish Section 23.
 I'm hoping to knock out a couple of sections per day and have the entire course finished by the end of next week.
 I also spent some time further updating my codepen account with some of my work  to share and made another attempt at getting my Github page looking more how I like it, as yet I am unsuccesful.
 On a final note PaperJS codepen got chosen as a picked pen, stoked!

+## Day 15: 24.04.2018

+### Progress: Completed the express assignment on Colt's Udemy course and continued with intermediate Express

+Completed the assignment albeit requiring a couple of hints for the final bits of the it.
+Problem areas were setting up the kev value pairs for the animal sounds then accessing those pairs as well as the showing the string looped num times with spaces in between.
+Spent some more time in the evening with intermediate but i'm falling asleep at the wheel and think I need to take a break.
+In a pizza coma right now!